jacobcohn/ultimate-tic-tac-toe-ai/README.md

 const [ { big, small }, evaluation, depth ] = getBestMove(position, numMilliseconds);
 ```

 The move is returned in the form of a number for the big board position and a number for small board position.
-These numbers are both 0-8, which are pots on the tic tac toe board from left to right, then up to down.
+These numbers are both 0-8, which correspond to spots on the tic tac toe board from left to right, then up to down.

 ## Contributing